AntonioCd96/IR-and-Raman/README.md

-# PyLab - Infra-red and Raman spectra learning
+# PyLab - Infrared and Raman spectra learning

 This repository contains the different applications with the aim of learning the basics of IR and Raman spectra by means of using interactive visualizations.